Himanshu-Garg/making-regression-line-/README.md

 here, I have cleaned the data myself downloaded from different sites and used it to determine the regression line.

-my problem that I face here is that both H-Index and Impact Factor is not available on same site; so I have to download it from different sites and merge it.
+main problem that I face here is that both H-Index and Impact Factor is not available on same site; so I have to download it from different sites and merge it.